Table of Contents

 The Suboxone Film

-When your loved one’s physician believes that it is time to wean him off of Suboxone, it will gradually be reduced until he no longer needs it.
+When your loved one’s physician believes it is time to wean him off of Suboxone, it will gradually be reduced until he no longer needs it.

 Can Suboxone Cause Dependence?